Types of Degrees Music Majors Are Getting

 |Hispanic or Latino||429|

-Music appeals to people across the globe.
+Americans aren’t the only ones with an interest in Music.
 About 25.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea